 A similar, though weaker, tail is also visible for sample 3.

-For sample~3, some non-elastic compression of the epoxy was observed.
-The data shown in Fig.~\ref{fig:temp_sweeps} are therefore those taken as the stress was released, after the epoxy had been maximally compressed.
-The full data set is shown in Appendix Fig.~\ref{fig:additionalData}.

 Panel~(d) shows $T_\text{c}$ versus stress for all the samples. $T_\text{c}$ is taken as the temperature where $M$ crosses a threshold.
 For samples 1, 3, and 4, we select a threshold at $\approx$50\% of the height of the transition, and for sample 2, 20\%, in order to minimize the influence from the high-temperature tail. $T_\text{c}$ is seen to decrease almost linearly out to $\sigma_{zz} \approx -1.8$~GPa.
 For sample 4 (to which, as described above, the other samples are referenced), $dT_\text{c} / d\sigma_{zz}$ in the limit $\sigma_{zz} \rightarrow 0$ is $76 \pm 5$~mK/GPa.
 The error is 6\%: we estimate a 5\% error on the calibration of the force sensor of the cell, and a 3\% error on the cross-sectional area of the sample ($155 \times 106$~$\mu$m$^2$).